 - photo ID, such as a driver’s license, passport, or Univ of AK ID card

-- receipt from Campus Cache showing the $15 fee payment
+- receipt from Campus Cache or online scheduler showing the fee payment

 - Student ID number — 8-digit number starting with 3.
 This number may be confirmed or created in Student Services (FSM 101) prior to testing.

 Personal belongings are not allowed in the testing room; however, lockers are available for storing belongings.
-ACCUPLACER has a built-in calculator link on some of the math problems.
+ACCUPLACER has a built-in calculator link for use with appropriate math problems.
 Scratch paper and pencils are provided by the proctor.

 Can I take the test if I will be attending a college other than MSC?

-Yes, MSC is a remote testing site for both ACCUPLACER and Compass and can administer a placement test for other schools and colleges in or outside of Alaska.
-Examinees should contact the testing center at the other school and arrange for a remote test at the Mat-Su College LRC.
+Yes, MSC is a remote testing site for ACCUPLACER and can administer a placement test for other colleges and organizations in or outside of Alaska.
+Examinees should contact the testing center at the other school or organization and arrange for a remote test at the Mat-Su College LRC.
 Other schools will likely request the following contact information for the Learning Resource Center: